-i) Interest rate risk management Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to change in market interest rates.
-Company has long term borrowings both at fixed and variable interest rates.
+i) Interest rate risk management

+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to change in market interest rates.
+Company has long term borrowings at variable interest rates.
 Such borrowings are measured at amortised costs.
-The Company is exposed to interest rate risk arising from the issue of preference shares redeemable at SBI PLR + 2% p.a., while it does not have any interest rate risks arising from other borrowings at fixed interest rates.
+The Company is exposed to interest rate risk arising from the issue of preference shares redeemable at SBI PLR + 2% p.a.